telerik/kendo-ui-builder/docs/getting-started/dashboard.md

 # Kendo UI Builder Dashboard

-The dashboard of the Kendo UI Builder stores all your created and imported projects.
+The dashboard of the Kendo UI Builder stores all your created, imported, and migrated projects.

 ## Initial Load